High School Chemistry Teacher: Job Info & Requirements

 Career and Economic Outlook for Teaching Chemistry

-The U.S. Bureau of Labor Statistics (BLS) classified job opportunities for teachers as good to excellent from 2006 to 2016.
-The BLS further reported that due to a shortage of math and science teachers, Chemistry Teachers should expect even greater opportunities.
-In 2006, median annual earnings for all teachers ranged between $43,580 and $48,690; however, earning potential for teachers can be increased due to many factors, including need for the subject taught.
+The U.S. Bureau of Labor Statistics (BLS) classified job opportunities for high school teachers to grow slower than average from 2010 to 2020.
+However, the BLS reported that, due to a shortage of math and science teachers, Chemistry Teachers should expect great opportunities.
+In 2012, annual earnings for the majority of high school teachers ranged between $36,930 and $85,960, and the median salary was $55,050; however, earning potential for teachers can be increased due to many factors, including need for the subject taught.

-Related to Chemistry Teacher: Job Info and Requirements for Becoming a High School Chemistry Teacher
+Related to High School Chemistry Teacher: Job Info & Requirements

 - Recently Updated